jakharbek/jakharbek-core-yii2/README.md

 Usage
 -----
-You must migrate the database from the / migration folder
-    */token/migrations

 Once the extension is installed, you mast configurate extension;
 To do this, you need to open the src/bootstrap.php
 And specify the mail component and your email